 - Unity Church-Unitarian, St. Paul

-As you are able, become a Sustaining Congregation with an annual donation of any amount that is meaningful.
-The suggested level is $500.
+As you are able, be a Sustaining Congregation with an annual donation of any amount that is meaningful.
+The suggested level is $500 per year.

 At the end of each program year, we ask that you report your accomplishments.
 Let's celebrate your successes and the impact of your work!